alfioparisi/arcade-game/README.md

 ## How to

+Click on the canvas to start the game.
 Just use arrow keys to move the player.
 If you hit a bug, you get back to the starting point.
 Your goal is to reach the river.